rackerlabs/rackspace-how-to/content/dedicated-hosting/delete-an-access-list-rule-with-firewall-manager-v2.md

     <img src="{% asset_path dedicated-hosting/firewall-manager-v2-access-list-rules/image-rules.png %}" />

-4. In the navigation pane on the left side of the panel, click the firewall for which you want to delete an access-list rules.
+4. In the navigation pane on the left side of the panel, click the firewall for which you want to delete an access-list rule.

 5. Navigate to the **All Rules** tab.